bevyengine/rfcs/rfcs/49-animation-primitives.md

 ## Summary

-Animation is a particularly complex, with many stateful and intersecting elements.
+Animation is particularly complex, with many stateful and intersecting elements.
 This RFC aims to detail a set of lowest-level APIs for authoring and playing animations within Bevy.